Waves, Crystals and Chaos

 Diagonal Bands with Asymmetrical Seeds

-Asymmetrical waves form along the seeded boundary and it performs a random walk until it meets another boundary, one area then collapses and shrinks leaving the universe all one state sometimes with Static Debris.
+Asymmetrical waves form along the seeded boundary and it performs a random walk until it meets another boundary, one area then collapses and shrinks leaving the universe all one state sometimes with Ash.
 The Wave Break data set contains the results of an analysis of how many generations it took for boundaries of a wave to touch an a gap appear in the band.
 All the rules in Category Wave have diagonal Blowoff of either B-1 or B-1S so the initial band is lined with a row of cells connected diagonally after one generation.
 This is static thereafter in B-1 and strobes in B-1S.
 This line of cells means that when a waving boundary touches a static boundary changes quickly run along the whole boundary setting it oscillating.
 The analysis identified how the time to collapse changes with universe size.
 The seeds used for the analysis where chosen to avoid generating symmetrical waves.

 ![]() (a) Generation 6,498 |